 Year 3 is an exciting and fun-filled year of learning.
 Now that the children are in Key Stage 2, they become more independent throughout the year and get the opportunity to explore a vast and engaging curriculum.
 We like to take the children’s learning outdoors as we take part in a range of forest school activities as well as using our superb grounds for Maths, English and Art tasks.

 Throughout the year, the children experience a wide range of topics from our Cornerstones curriculum.
-These topics can take us on trips to the past as we see what it’s like to live in the Stone Age, Bronze Age and Iron Age era and later in the year we get to visit the Roald Dahl museum to learn about the fantastic author.
+These topics can take us on trips to the past as we see what it’s like to live in the Stone Age, Bronze Age and Iron Age era and later in the year we get to visit either Whipsnade Zoo or the Roald Dahl museum.

 The children will develop their problem solving skills as well as their levels of independence, particularly when undertaking ‘Innovate’ tasks at the end of each topic.
 Here, they will apply skills that they have picked up throughout the half-term.
 These are fantastic opportunities to encourage teamwork and discussion between groups of children.